DjordjeR/automatelife/README.md

 # Automate life

 This tool was made to make my life easier.
-Every time a need to create a new project I start with the same basic structure, most of my python projects start the same, I need directory, I need a readme and so on.
+Every time a need to create a new project I start with the same basic structure, most of my python projects start the same, I need a directory, I need a readme and so on.
 This is why I decided to create this tool.
-In order to make it a little bit more usefully the structure of the desired project can be defined as a json file.
-You can define some templates, directories and files you want created.
+To make it a little bit more usefully, the structure of the desired project can be defined as a JSON file.
+You can define some templates, directories and files you want to be created.
+Project definition in JSON file will change often since this is still very much work in progress.

-Project definition in json file will change often since this is still very much work in progress.
 Other things might also change.

 ## Installation